Slim calf riding boots in black and brown leather designed for a no-gap fit.

 Once you have your measurements, you’re ready to tackle the sizing charts.
 These charts usually have columns for foot size, calf width, and boot height.
 To find your ideal height, stay seated and measure from the floor to the crease behind your knee.
 For a close, comfortable fit, it's best to measure while wearing your usual riding pants and socks.
 A great rule of thumb is to "add 1–1.5 inches (2.5–4cm) for leather drop before choosing your size."
 This extra height accounts for the boot settling around your ankle as you break it in, preventing it from becoming too short over time.

-Avoid These Common Fit Mistakes
+Common Riding Boot Fit Mistakes to Avoid

 It’s easy to fall into a few common traps when buying boots.
 The biggest myth is that your clothing size determines your boot width.
 As one expert puts it, "It doesn't — your calf measurement does."
 Always trust your tape measure over your jean size.
 Also, consider your overall leg shape.
 Even if a boot fits your slim calf, a poor fit around the ankle can cause sagging or bunching.
 Look for styles with a more tapered ankle to get the best support from your riding gear.
 A snug ankle is just as important as a snug calf for that polished, secure feel.